oui-team/bcm-data-engineer-interview/README.md

 **We need you to define a better data structure (and the accompanying algorithm) that optimizes data occupation (either accross groups or the whole response).**

+Reducing data occupation does not mean removing possible combinations, but finding a way to keep the same level of information (combination) but with less memory (or json size).

 ### Response formats